MicrosoftDocs/well-architected/well-architected/security/monitoring.md

 It's important to monitor unexpected DNS requests or DNS requests that are directed toward known command and control endpoints.

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: **Logging all network activities can result in large amount of data.** Every request from layer 3 can be recorded in a flow log, including every transaction that crosses a subnet boundary.
-Unfortunately, it's not possible to capture only adverse events because they can only be identified post-occurrence.
+Unfortunately, it's not possible to capture only adverse events because they can only be identified after they occur.
 Make strategic decisions about the type of events to capture and how long to store them.
 If you're not careful, managing the data can be overwhelming.
 There's also a tradeoff on the cost of storing that data.

 Because of the tradeoffs, you should consider whether the benefit of network monitoring of your workload is sufficient to justify the costs.
 If you have a web application solution with a high request volume and your system makes extensive use of managed Azure resources, the cost might outweigh the benefits.
 On the other hand, if you have a solution that's designed to use virtual machines with various ports and applications, it might be important to capture and analyze network logs.